This continues the Organomic Thesis. If you’re new, you may prefer to start with the

 The 1995 United Nations Human Development Report came through with a figure of $16T for the worldwide state of “Invisible Output.”
 With an official global output in the same timeframe of $23T, we have an international figure from this UN report equal to 70%, though the exact portion of this due to homemaking is unclear.

 Salary.com goes bolder still, estimating a fair salary for a full-time, live-in mother at $178,201 in 2019.

-At this high end of $91/hr (2.7x the median of $33/hr – which is 2.7x a base labor wage for 2019), Salary.com is closer to an opportunity-cost method, choosing an amalgamation of marketable skills from accountant to groundskeeper, cook and tailor.
-If we average just 18 hours/week at the task (as suggested by the American Time Use Survey), given 255M adults in the US in 2019, $21.7T in value was actually produced by the Household Sector in 2019 (101% the size of total GDP).
+At this high-end full time average of $91/hr (2.7x the median of $33/hr – which is 2.7x a base labor wage for 2019), Salary.com reports using something closer to an opportunity-cost method, choosing an amalgamation of marketable skills from accountant to groundskeeper, cook and tailor.
+If we average 18 hours/week at the task across the whole population (as suggested by the American Time Use Survey), given 255M adults in the US in 2019, $21.7T in value was actually produced by the Household Sector in 2019 (101% the size of total GDP).

 It’s quite the story though really, how we got here.

 In Section III of this Thesis we talked about the 7,000-year history of currency, but the first adoption of coin should not be mistaken for the beginning of all value.
 Our study is going to begin a mote earlier.